 - The only income you receive is from interest and dividend payments, including payments from the Alaska Permanent Fund.

-- Your gross income was under $10,500 (for Tax Year 2017).
+- Your gross income was under $4,400.

-- No estimated tax payment was made for this year and no tax overpayment was made from the previous year or amended tax return in your name or Social Security Number.
+- No estimated tax payment was made for this year and no tax over payment was made from the previous year or amended tax return in your name or Social Security Number.